-For telehealth clients, once you acknowledge that you have read this document, it will become a binding agreement between us and also provide your consent for us to begin therapy.
-For in person clients, once you have signed this document, it will become a binding agreement between us and also provide your consent for us to begin therapy.
+For in person or telehealth clients, once you acknowledge that you have read this document, it will become a binding agreement between us and will also act as your consent for us to begin therapy.
 For in person clients, I will bring a copy to our first session for you to sign.

 Therapy is a unique and highly individual experience with the outcome determined by the effort and motivation you bring to work towards a change in yourself and how you see the world around you.
 It can result in a number of benefits to you and can potentially help in your ability to detect, challenge, and change beliefs and attitudes that create, maintain, and worsen feelings of depression, anxiety, panic, anger, frustration, etc. Therapy also has the potential to help you gain new or deeper understanding about your issues and learn new ways of coping with and solving them.